ChaseKolozsy/AnkiAPI/README.md

 ## Usage

-1. Start the Anki API server by running the `anki_api_server.py` script.
+1. Start the Anki API server by running the `rebuild.sh` script, or by choosing which command from the script you would like to run in isolation without runniung the rebuild.sh script.
+(Again, if you run the rebuild.sh script, THIS WILL DELETE ALL DOCKER CONTAINERS, IMAGES, AND VOLUMES.
+Use at your own risk.)
 2. Use the provided API endpoints to interact with your Anki database for various functionalities.

 ## Contributing